thePixelmancer/regolith-filters/addon_docs/README.md

 # Addon-Docs

 A [Regolith](https://bedrock-oss.github.io/regolith/) filter that generates Markdown documentation for your Minecraft Bedrock addon.
-You write templates, it fills them in — one page per item, block, and entity, built from your addon's actual data.
+You write templates, it fills them in one page per item, block, and entity, etc. All built from your addon's actual data.
+Rests on the currently exeprimental bedrock-kit API

 ---